youyo/awslogin/README.md

   -a, --app string       Opens with the specified application.
   -h, --help             help for awslogin
   -p, --profile string   Use a specific profile.
+  -e, --read-from-env    Use a specific profile read from the environment. [$AWS_PROFILE]

 Use "awslogin [command] --help" for more information about a command.
 ```